ibm-ecosystem-engineering/QueryCraft/readme.md

 - HIGHER abstraction framework to fine-tune an LLM for SQL query generation on your database
 - Tools to speed up inferencing for SQL query generation
 - Analytics Dashboard to analyze the quality of generated queries

-You need the following to run the QueryCraft pipeline:
-- Database to run SQL query on and to evaluate the generated queries
-- Instruct set for fine tuning (you can curate instruct it with Annotation tool)

 ---
 ## Benchmark Results